 - SOLE Certified Professional Logistician (CPL)

 - ISM Certified Professional in Supply Management (CPSM)

 - ISM Certified Professional in Supplier Diversity (CPSD)

 - NCMA Certified Professional Contract Manager (CPCM)

 What is the salary of a certified supply chain professional?

-The salary levels can vary depending on several factors, including industry, experience level, and location.
+The salary levels can vary depending on several factors, including industry, experience level, job title, and location.
 However, according to data from Payscale, the salary for a certified supply chain professional is typically in the range of $50,000 to $87,000.
 In addition, some individuals may also earn bonus compensation or other types of financial incentives based on their performance in the workplace.